 One Market, Spear Street Tower\\San Francisco, CA 94105-1596\\United States

-Before coming to Morgan Lewis, Susan was a securities litigation partner with an international law firm.
+Before joining Morgan Lewis, Susan was a securities litigation partner with an international law firm.
 Prior to that, she held a partnership role at the global firm.
-She brings government experience to her clients, as she worked at the SEC before starting in private practice.
+She brings government experience to her clients, as she worked for the SEC before starting in private practice.
 At that agency’s Division of Enforcement in its Los Angeles Regional office, Susan oversaw and took part in investigations into insider trading, broker-dealer practices, municipal bond offerings, accounting practices, and market manipulation.

 She lectures frequently on such legal topics as conducting internal investigations, SEC enforcement trends, accounting and controls matters, and the FCPA.
 She also comments on media outlets including National Public Radio (NPR) and Fox News, and several news and legal publications often quote her.

 Susan also serves on the firm’s Sarbanes-Oxley and Investment Committees and is hiring partner for the San Francisco office.